webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **Why Feature Branching?**

-Feature Branch Workflow is the **recommended standard approach** for WEBUILD consortium repositories because it:
+Feature Branch Workflow is the recommended standard approach for WEBUILD consortium repositories.
+It provides a simple, flexible model that maintains main branch stability while supporting parallel development and code review through pull requests.

-- ✅ **Simple and flexible** - Easy to understand and adopt
-- ✅ **Supports parallel development** - Multiple features can be developed simultaneously
-- ✅ **Maintains stability** - Main branch always remains deployable
-- ✅ **Facilitates code review** - Clear pull request workflow
-- ✅ **Scales well** - Works for teams of all sizes
-- ✅ **Minimal overhead** - No complex branching hierarchy to manage

 **When to Consider Alternatives:**